katayouny/GitHub-search/README.md

 # GitHub-search
-Search for items from on provided API
+Search for items from a provided API